-Fund for Humanity Builds
+About the Fund for Humanity

-The Fund for Humanity developed out of the concept of “partnership housing.”
+Created in 1968 and predating the establishment of Habitat for Humanity International, the Fund for Humanity began as the method of accomplishing partnership housing at Koinonia Farm.
 The concept centered on those in need of adequate shelter working side by side with volunteers to build decent, affordable houses.
 The houses would be built at no profit.
-New homeowners’ house payments would be combined with no-interest loans provided by supporters and money earned by fundraising which would then be used to build more homes.
+New homeowners’ house payments would be combined with no-interest loans provided by supporters and money earned by fundraising to create “The Fund for Humanity,” which would then be used to build more homes.